Tommoa/TIM/README.md

 	PASSWORD = ...
 ```

 These details are the credentials to access your local Splunk instance.
+Except your standard splunk port will not work - you have to find your management port.
+You can find this under `checking mgmt port : 8089` in the terminal when you start the Splunk server.
+Default is 8089.

 For further details about configuration, please follow the below link.